Are Artists 'the Only Profession That Celebrates What It Means to Live a Life'?

 Anyone might “celebrate what it means to live a life” in their own personal ways, but for whom is that a primary function of their profession?
 Artists, definitely.
 Clergy, maybe.
 Doctors save lives rather than celebrating them, and it doesn’t denigrate them to say so.
 Stay-at-home parents help others, and Davis might even agree that that’s more noble, important, and essential than “celebrating” the meaning of life.

-Her point was simply that artists serve a specific role in telling stories about the human experience, and that she’s glad she’s a part of that.
+Her point was simply that artists serve a unique role in telling stories about the human experience, and that she’s glad she’s a part of that.

 Certainly, she could have edited herself to make a less controversial, though arguably less interesting, statement.
 If she’d simply said, “I became an artist—and thank God I did—because we celebrate what it means to live a life,” complaints may have been harder to come by.
 The “only” highlights a specific way that artists are special, but it also is a dogwhistle to anyone holding strong resentment about Hollywood elitism and condescension.
 And there’s rarely been a better time to air such resentment than right now.